mlan/docker-asterisk/ROADMAP.md

 - Sanitize conf settings.
 Issue warning and use defaults when invalid settings are detected.

-If autoban.conf does not have an `[nftables]` section we get the following warning autoban[43]: WARNING[8]: autoban.class.inc:55: Undefined index: nftables. autoban[43]: WARNING[2]: autoban.class.inc:55: array_merge(): Expected parameter 2 to be an array, null given.
+If autoban.conf does not have an `[nftables]` section we get the following warning autoban.class.inc:55: Undefined index: nftables. autoban.class.inc:55: array_merge(): Expected parameter 2 to be an array, null given.

+BUG!
+Happens if we dont use persistent storage autoban.class.inc:250: array_merge(): Expected parameter 1 to be an array, null given. autoban.class.inc:251: implode(): Invalid arguments passed. autoban.class.inc:253: exec(): Cannot execute a blank command.

 ## WebSMS